The Edinburgh Fringe Festival Presents

 Aidan Feldman is a software engineer by day, dancer by night.
 Aside from Dance Entropy, he performs with Artichoke Dance and danceTactics Performance Group, and has worked with others like Chavasse Dance & Performance, Spark Movement Collective, and the Barkin/Selissen Project.
 Outside of dance, Aidan teaches coding at New York University (NYU) and Columbia University, and helps government agencies do technology better.
 When not dancing or nerding, Aidan can be found flying around the streets of New York on his bicycle.
 Aidan started working with Dance Entropy in 2021.

 Richard Sayama originally from Honolulu, Hawai’i, graduated early from Marymount Manhattan College with a double major in B.F.A Modern Dance and B.A Business Arts & Management.
 Upon graduation, Sayama joined Jon Lehrer Dance Company where he toured domestically and internationally for over 5 years.
-He finished seasons with Alison Cook Beatty Dance, iKADA Contemporary Dance Company, H.T Chen & Dancers, Rock Dance Collective, and McKoy Dance Projects.
-He currently dances for Limón Dance Company’s 2nd company, LaneCoArts, Obremski/Works, One Day Dance, and General Mischief Dance Theatre.
-He is honored for the opportunity to work with Valerie Green Dance Entropy.
+He finished seasons with Limón 2, Alison Cook Beatty Dance, iKADA Contemporary Dance Company, H.T Chen & Dancers, Rock Dance Collective, and McKoy Dance Projects.
+He currently dances for Valerie Green Dance Entropy, Obremski/Works, LaneCoArts, One Day Dance, and General Mischief Dance Theatre.

 Richard J. Scandola is a native of southern France where he performed with Les Ballets des Alpes Maritimes, Horizons, and Corps Accord.
 Richard moved to New York City to study American Modern Dance, Cunningham and Limón techniques.
 He met Jim May who became his mentor and soon became one of the dancers of the Sokolow Ensemble in 2012.
 He has since worked with Barkin/Selissen Project, Brice Mousset OUI Danse, Overground Physical Theater, Shadow Box Theatre as co-director, dancer and puppeteer and started working with Dance Entropy in 2017.